Scheduling Jobs with Stochastic Holding Costs: Extensions

-\section{Stochastic service times}
+\subsection{Stochastic service times}

-What is described in Algorithm~\ref{preempt-then-nonpreemptive:stochastic} is an extension of Algorithm~\ref{preempt-then-nonpreemptive} to the case of stochastic service times.
-We assume that for $i\in[N]$, the mean of job $i$'s service time is given by $T/\mu_i$ and known to the decision-maker.
+Algorithm~\ref{preempt-then-nonpreemptive-refined} works for the case of stochastic service times as well.
+We assume that for $i\in\I$, the mean of a class $i$ job's service time is given by $\scale/\mu_i$ and known to the decision-maker.
 This incorporates the setting of deterministic service times as a special case.
 Unlike the deterministic case, some jobs may be finished during the preemption phase in the stochastic case.

-We prove that when the service time of each job is geometrically distributed, the expected regret of Algorithm~\ref{preempt-then-nonpreemptive:stochastic} can be still sublinear in $T$ and subquadractic in $N$.
-The probability that each job $i$ is completed when it is served in a time slot is $\mu_i/T$.
-For this setting, we set $T_s$ as
+Although the service time of each job has randomness unlike the deterministic setting, the original definition of the expected regret extends to the stochastic setting of this section.
+Recall that $\J_{i,t}^\pi$ is the set of remaining class $i$ jobs at time $t$ under scheduling policy $\pi$ and the cumulative holding cost under $\pi$ up to time $T$ is given by $\sum_{t=1}^T \sum_{i\in\I} \sum_{n\in\J_{i,t}^\pi} X_{n,t}$.
+Here, $\J_{i,t}^\pi$ depends on not only the random holding costs incurred by the jobs but also the random service times of jobs.
+Nevertheless, it still holds under the stochastic setting that $\mathbb{E}[X_{n,t}]=c_i$ for any $n\in\J_i$ at any time $t$ and.
+Therefore, $C^\pi$ and $R^\pi$ can be properly defined as in Section~\ref{sec:problem}.

-for some constant $\kappa>0$.
-Based on the memoryless property of the geometric distribution, we obtain the following regret upper bound. \begin{theorem} When the service time of each job $i$ is geometrically distributed with mean $\mu_i/T$, the expected regret of Algorithm~\ref{preempt-then-nonpreemptive:stochastic} is
+We prove that when the service time of each job is geometrically distributed, the expected regret of Algorithm~\ref{preempt-then-nonpreemptive-refined} can be still sublinear in $\scale$ and subquadractic in $N$.
+The probability that each job of class $i$ is completed when it is served in a time slot is $\mu_i/\scale$.
+For this setting, we set $\Ts$ to

-\end{theorem} Compared to~\eqref{ind-ub} and the upper bound given by Theorem~\ref{thm:N-ub} for the deterministic case,~\eqref{geo-ub} has the same scaling in $T$ while it has an additional $N^{2/3}$ factor.
-Although we think that there is still a room for improvement in the regret analysis of Algorithm~\ref{preempt-then-nonpreemptive:stochastic}, it is interesting that the bound~\eqref{geo-ub} already achieves the $T^{2/3}$ scaling and a subquadratic dependence on $N$.
+Based on the memoryless property of the geometric distribution, we obtain the following regret upper bound. \begin{theorem} When the service time of each job of class $i$ is geometrically distributed with mean $\mu_i/\scale$, the expected regret of Algorithm~\ref{preempt-then-nonpreemptive-refined} is $O(N^{2/3}\barn \bar\scale^{2/3}(\log N\bar\scale)^{1/3})$. \end{theorem} The upper bound for the case of geometrically distributed service times has a subquadratic dependence on $N$ and a sublinear dependence on $\bar \scale$, although the dependence on the parameter $N$ is worse than the upper bound~\eqref{regret:uniform-ub-2} for the deterministic homogeneous case.